 MORE: Improving your credit score (even slightly) can have a big impact on your interest rate savings.
 Many times very simple things like paying down a high-balance credit card, etc. can increase your credit score.
 The improvement of just 20 points in credit score could mean a more attractive interest rate tier.
 The monthly savings could be substantial, especially for high-balance jumbo loans.
 Learn more tips on how to improve your credit score.

 - Mortgage Payment Reserves: Most conventional and Jumbo loans will require some “payment reserves” or savings leftover after your mortgage has closed.
 One month of payment reserves should equal one mortgage payment, including taxes, insurance, and any homeowner’s assessments.
 Jumbo program reserve requirements may vary from 3 months of reserves to 12 + months of reserves for higher loans over $2mil.
 Loan amount, credit profile and property states are some of the determining factors on the exact amount needed.
 Retirement accounts that are not liquid can satisfy this requirement.

 - Paperwork & Documentation: Borrowers will need to document all income and assets in order to qualify for the Jumbo programs above.
 This includes the previous (2) years of tax returns and/or W’2, plus previous (3) months’ bank statements, retirement statements, etc. to document sufficient assets.

 - Loan Terms: The Jumbo programs above are available in a variety of fixed and adjustable-rate terms.
 Adjustable-rate can offer lower rates for a period of 3, 5, 7, or 10 years but lack the long-term security of a fixed-rate loan.

 - Mortgage Insurance: Regardless if you choose a single or combo loan structure, nearly all the Jumbo programs do not require monthly mortgage insurance, or more commonly known as “PMI”

 - Home Use: The programs above only apply to primary residence and vacation homes.
-Financing is available for investor properties but generally requires an addition 15% down payment.
+Financing is available for investor properties but generally requires an additional 15% down payment.